lenhatquang2512/Vehicle_Trajectory_Tracking_Sim/README.md

 ## General description

-* Create a path following simulation for vehicle using RK4, PID and Bicycle Model
+* Create a path following simulation for vehicle using RK4, PID and Bicycle Model in C++
   * Minimalism code style, no 3rd parties libraries (except Eigen)

 ## Requirement packages